CHAPTER 3323: EDUCATION OF CHILDREN WITH DISABILITIES

 (a) Pay to the institution submitting the statement an amount equal to the tuition calculated under division (B) of section 3317.08 of the Revised Code for the period covered by the statement, except that in calculating the tuition under that section the operating expenses of the institution submitting the statement under this section shall be used instead of the operating expenses of the school district of residence;

-(b) Deduct from the amount of state funds, if any, payable under sections 3317.022 and 3317.023 of the Revised Code to the child’s school district of residence an amount equal to the amount paid under division (C)(2)(a) of this section.
+(b) Deduct from the amount of state funds, if any, payable under Chapter 3317. of the Revised Code to the child's school district of residence an amount equal to the amount paid under division (C)(2)(a) of this section.

 Each school district shall employ, as necessary, the personnel to meet the needs of the children with disabilities enrolled in its schools.
-Personnel shall possess appropriate qualifications and certificates or licenses as prescribed in rules of the state board of education.
-Teachers shall be “highly qualified,” as that term is defined in section 602(10) of the “Individuals with Disabilities Education Improvement Act of 2004,” 20 U.S.C.1401(10).
+Personnel shall possess appropriate qualifications and certificates or licenses as prescribed in section 3319.077 of the Revised Code and in rules of the state board of education.

 (A) If a child who is a school resident of one school district receives special education from another district, the board of education of the district providing the education, subject to division (C) of this section, may require the payment by the board of education of the district of residence of a sum not to exceed one of the following, as applicable: